bluesky/bluesky/doc/source/async.rst

     RE(fly_and_count([det]))

-Alternatively, if you are using the `SPEC-like Plan API <spec_api>`, simply add flyers to the global state:
+Alternatively, if you are using the :ref:`diagnostic_preprocessor`, simply append to or extend its list of flyers to kick off during every run:

 .. code-block:: python

-    from bluesky.global_state import gs
     from bluesky.examples import flyer1, flyer2

-    gs.FLYERS = [flyer1, flyer2]
+    # Assume D is an instance of the DiagnosticPreprocessor set up as
+    # descripted in the documentation linked above.
+    D.flyers.extend([flyer1, flyer2])

 They will be included with all plans until removed.